 On April 8, 2021, another mass shooting tragedy occurred when former NFL player, Phillip Adams, killed five people, including a prominent doctor.
 It ended with a standoff with police, where they tried to talk Adams into surrendering.
 Unfortunately, Adams died from a self-inflicted gunshot wound.
-It’s always painful to read about a mass murder—especially when children are victims.
+It’s always painful to read about mass murder—especially when children are victims.

-The incident has not only shaken the community of Rock Hill, South Carolina, but also fans and non-football fans across North America.
+The incident has not only shaken the community of Rock Hill, South Carolina but also fans and non-football fans across North America.
 Up until now, the York County Sherriff’s Office’s investigation has not yet determined the motive for the shooting.
 Yet, it’s sad to see the reactions on social media, where people left comments calling Adams a monster.
-There has also been unsubstantiated claims that what Phillip Adams did amounts to a hate crime.
+There have also been unsubstantiated claims that what Phillip Adams did amounts to a hate crime.

 The fact is that football players put themselves at risk of developing long-lasting concussion-related injuries.
 These injuries can play a significant role in one developing mental health issues.
 Adams, reportedly, suffered two concussions while playing for the Raiders.
 However, since he became a seventh-round NFL draft pick out of South Carolina State University, he’s played for San Francisco, New England, Seattle, Oakland, the New York Jets, before finishing his career with the Atlanta Falcons.
 Chances are he may have suffered other head injuries during his football career which may have possibly led to him developing Chronic Traumatic Encephalopathy, also known as CTE.